kakhil2004/postman-basics-lmc/README.md

 A REST API is a specific type of API that uses a set of rules and conventions for how applications should communicate with each other over the internet.

 Think of it as adding a more standard set of instructions to our library analogy.
-While our library's API defines what you could do (check out, return, request), a REST API defines how you ask.
+While our library's API defines what you could do (check out, return, request), **a REST API** defines how you ask.
 It does this by using the same simple, standard methods that your web browser uses to get websites.

 The most common methods are:
-- **GET**: This is used to read or get information.
-This is like asking the librarian, "Can you GET me the book Moby Dick?" or "Can you GET me a list of all books by Charles Dickens?"
+- **GET**: This is used to **read** or get information.
+This is like asking the librarian, "Can you **GET** me the book Moby Dick?" or "Can you **GET** me a list of all books by Charles Dickens?"
-- **POST**: This is used to create something new.
+- **POST**: This is used to **create** something new.
 This is like filling out a "New Book Request" form and giving it to the librarian.
-You are POSTing a request to the library's system.
+You are **POST**ing a request to the library's system.
-- **PUT / PATCH**: These are used to update existing information.
+- **PUT / PATCH**: These are used to **update** existing information.
 This is like changing ownership of a book.
-You are PUTting new books into your account.
+You are **PUT**ting new books into your account.
-- **DELETE**: This is used to delete something.
-This is like the librarian DELETEing an old book that is damaged.
+- **DELETE**: This is used to **delete** something.
+This is like the librarian **DELETE**ing an old book that is damaged.

 Below, you can see a sample diagram of how our API might look in the REST framework.
 We can update the state of the library through PUT methods to checkout and return books.
 We can POST a new book request to be handled, we can GET the information about a book, and we can DELETE an old book from the library (see Fig. 2).